Using and Creating Global Variables in Your Python Functions

 Now you know what it takes to correctly use global variables inside functions in Python, so you can use them effectively where appropriate.
 You also know that avoiding global variables is the best way to go most of the time.
 This will allow you to write more modular, maintainable, and reusable code.

 Take the Quiz: Test your knowledge with our interactive “Using and Creating Global Variables in Your Python Functions” quiz.
-Upon completion you will receive a score so you can track your learning progress over time:
+You’ll receive a score upon completion to help you track your learning progress:

 Interactive Quiz